scaleway/docs-content/README.md

 [**Follow the link**](./docs/CONTRIBUTING.md) to learn more about our contribution processes.

+### Clone project

+Please [follow this guide](./docs/CONTRIBUTING.md#use-repository-locally) to clone the project efficiently.

+Do not forget to run `yarn` after cloning!

 ### MDX blocks

 Blocks are useful for adding rich content to your contributions.